 OMBUDSMANS' INFORMATION REQUEST

-As communicated on Friday, we are aware of the Ombudsmens’ request for residents’ and family information.
+We are aware of the Ombudsman's request for residents’ and family information.
 We have received several questions about this request, such as: How often is “routinely provide” when referring to providing this information?
 What is the Ombudsman’s Office doing with this information?
 What are they going to require facilities do once the information is provided?

 Sherry Culp provided a Facts and questions regarding LTC Ombudsman services and requests for resident census and resident and family contact information memo

-We’ve been made aware that, in some cases, hospital-based phlebotomists and certain therapists aren’t willing to enter into facilities even with orders.
+In some cases hospital-based phlebotomists and certain therapists aren’t willing to enter into facilities even with orders.
 This issue was addressed on the OIG Huddle Call.
 IG Mather advised that he will remind the KHA of their duties.
 DAIL Commissioner Victoria Elridge advised that guidance has been issued by the OIG and distributed by the Kentucky PT, OT, speech and resp therapy associations to therapists that they must continue services from IG; therapies need to continue when medically necessary.

 Effective with CMS’ approval of Kentucky’s 1135 waiver on March 25, 2020, PASRR screening for Level I and Level II were waived for 30 days.
 According to the waiver, “Pre-Admission Screening and Annual Resident Review (PASRR) Level I and Level II Assessments have been suspended for 30 days.
 Section 1919(e)(7) of the Act allows Level I and Level II assessments to be waived for 30 days.
 All new admissions can be treated like exempted hospital discharges.
 After 30 days, new admissions with mental illness (MI) or intellectual disability (ID) should receive a Resident Review as soon as resources become available.
 Additionally, please note that per 42 C.F.R. §483.106(b)(4), new preadmission Level I and Level II screens are not required for residents who are being transferred between nursing facilities (NF).
 If the NF is not certain whether a Level I had been conducted at the resident's evacuating facility, a Level I can be conducted by the admitting facility during the first few days of admission as part of intake and transfers with positive Level I screens would require a Resident Review.
 The 7-9-day timeframe for Level II completion is an annual average for all preadmission screens, not individual assessments, and only applies to the preadmission screens (42 C.F.R. §483.112(c)).
 There is not a set timeframe for when a Resident Review must be completed, but it should be conducted as resources become available.”